logzio/logzio-api-fetcher/README.md

 | custom_fields | Pairs of key and value that will be added to each data and be sent to Logz.io. | Optional | - |
 | start_date_name| The start date parameter name of the oauth api url.
 (Same as json_paths.data_date in most cases)| Required | - |

-#### Example
+### Example

 Auth apis and Oauth apis can be combined in the same config file.
-Seperated for readbility.
+Separated for readability.

 #### Auth api config:

 ```yaml
 logzio:
   url: https://listener.logz.io:8071